Frequently Asked Questions

 Is the starting date flexible

-No, if your semester end date overlaps with the program start date, you will be responsible for coordinating with your professors so that you can start the program on time.
+The start date is not flexible.
+If your semester end date overlaps with the program start date, you will be responsible for coordinating with your professors so that you can start the REU program on time.

 Is housing provided?

-Yes, on-campus housing is included for the ten weeks of the program.
+On-campus housing is included.
 Boston University typically houses REU students in apartment-style residences conveniently located within walking distance to the Photonics Center and other science and engineering buildings and labs.
 Apartments vary in size and are furnished.

 Is there a dining plan included?

-No, REUs are expected to use their stipend to cover meal costs.
-Apartments will have small kitchens and are a short walk from grocery stores and restaurants.
-Students have the option to independently purchase a dining plan and eat in the dining facilities available on campus.
-Special needs can be accommodated upon notification.
+A meal plan is not provided.
+REUs are expected to use their stipend to cover meal costs.
+REU apartments will have small kitchens and are located a short walk from grocery stores and restaurants.
+Students have the option to independently purchase a campus meal plan, but campus dining options are considerably scaled back at BU during the summer.

 Will I have a roommate?

-Yes, all apartments are multi-occupancy.
-Therefore, you will most likely have one roommate.
+Dorm apartments are multi-occupancy, and you will likely have a roommate.

 Should I bring a car to campus?

-We strongly recommend against having a car in Boston for the summer.
-The public transportation system (MBTA) is excellent, parking permits are expensive, and do not guarantee a parking space.
+We strongly recommend against bringing a car to Boston for the summer.
+The city is walkable, public transportation (MBTA) is excellent, and campus parking permits are expensive.
 Our travel reimbursement does not cover summer parking.

 Can I take a summer course while participating in the REU program?

-No, the REU program requires a full-time commitment that does not allow time for additional summer coursework.
+The REU program requires a full-time commitment and does not allow time for additional summer coursework.

 Can I take a vacation during the REU program?